aryoda/R_CppDebugHelper/README.md

 Non-functional requirements:

-1. No need to [recompile R on Windows for debugging](https://cran.r-project.org/bin/windows/base/rw-FAQ.html#How-do-I-debug-code-that-I-have-compiled-and-dyn_002eload_002ded_003f) (unless you want to debug R itself)
+1. No need to [recompile R on Windows for debugging](https://cran.r-project.org/bin/windows/base/rw-FAQ.html#How-do-I-debug-code-that-I-have-compiled-and-dyn_002eload_002ded_003f) (unless you want to debug R itself and are resistent against *build headaches* ;-)

 1. Minimize preparation efforts for debugging